Pat's Personal Page

 Yes, the picture to the right is me age 30.

 Proof that I was there!
 Below is the certificate given to those who came to the 1981 Solidarity Day.
-We did it then, we can do it again.

 Here are some articles I wrote for New Directions for Women (Englewood, NJ):